PentHertz/RF-Swift/README.md

 | **❄️ Native Option** | ✅ Nix engine: the same tool sets without a container, pinned and roll-backable | ❌ The OS is the environment |
 | **🖥️ Ways to Work** | ✅ CLI, TUI wizards, desktop Workbench, remote lab machine | ❌ One desktop session |
 | **🎯 One Tool, Not a Distro** | ✅ `rfswift env run sdr_light sdrpp` fetches one tool's closure; images are task-sized | ❌ A full system install to get one tool |

+Already on Kali, Parrot or DragonOS?
+Keep it, and add RF Swift on top.
+The RF stack is where a distribution is weakest (its GNU Radio is whatever the release froze, and srsRAN, OCUDU or patched SDR forks are not in the repositories) and where RF Swift is strongest, and the Nix engine brings it in without a container engine, a VM or a single change to the distribution's packages.
+You get one pinned environment per engagement instead of one shared home, tools you can try and roll back without breaking tomorrow's work, a jail for the ones you do not trust, and an audit of what you run: `rfswift host setup --engine none --nix yes`, then `rfswift env run sdr_light sdrpp`.
+Remove it and nothing is left behind.
+Not on a dedicated distribution?
+A minimal Arch, Debian, Fedora or Ubuntu, a Mac or a Windows laptop becomes the same lab, lighter than any dedicated image, since you install only the tool sets you use.
+Both routes: [Two ways to get the lab](https://rfswift.io/docs/comparisons/#two-ways-to-get-the-lab).

 ## 🆕 What's new in v4.0 "Nucleus"